Robertscorp/Slender.Tools.VerifyGuards/docs/README.GuardException.InstanceResolutionFailure.md

-## Guard Exception
-### Could not get an instance of '_Dependency_'.
+## Slender.Tools.VerifyGuards.GuardException :<br/> Could not get an instance of '_Dependency_'.
 If possible, manually provide an instance of '_Dependency_' to resolve this issue.
 This message occurs when the package is unable to create an instance of '_Dependency_'.

 This means that somewhere in the constructor dependency tree, a constructor is throwing an exception because it does not accept the default value provided by the package.

 ## Example
-In the following example, both tests will fail with the same message, because the value provided to `int i` by the package will be 0.
+In the following example, the guards will fail with the same message because the value provided to `int i` by the package will be 0.
 ```csharp
 public class Dependency
 {